-Kien Vu received the Nokia Foundation Grant, the 2016 European Wireless Best Paper Award, and the 2014 Brain Korean Scholarship for his Master studies.
+Kien Vu received the Nokia Foundation grant, the Tekniikan edistanmissäätiö grant, the 2016 European Wireless Best Paper Award, and the Brain Korean Scholarship for his Master studies.
 He serves as a Reviewer for several major IEEE Transactions and Conferences.

 S1: This is a matlab code package, which is related to our articles: "Path selection and rate allocation in self-backhauled mmWave networks", Proc.
 IEEE Wireless Commun.
 Netw.
 Conf., pp. 2371-2376, 15-18 April 2018, Barcelona, Spain, and "Ultra-reliable communication in 5G mmWave networks: A risk-sensitive approach."
 IEEE Commun.
 Lett., vol. 22, no. 4, pp. 708-711, 2018.